-- (2) Directive 2003/54/EC of the European Parliament and of the Council of 26 June 2003 concerning common rules for the internal market in electricity has made a significant contribution towards the creation of such an internal market in electricity. - (3) The freedoms which the Treaty guarantees the citizens of the Union-free movement of goods, freedom to provide services and freedom of establishment are only possible in a fully open market, which enables all consumers freely to choose their suppliers and all suppliers freely to deliver to their customers. - (4) However, at present, there are obstacles to sell electricity on equal terms and without discrimination or disadvantages in the Community.
-In particular, non-discriminatory network access and an equally effective level of regulatory supervision in each Member State do not yet exist. - (5) The Communication of the Commission of 10 January 2007 entitled "An Energy Policy for Europe" highlighted the importance of completing the internal market in electricity and of creating a level playing field for all electricity companies established in the Community.
-The Internal Energy Market Communication and the final Report on the Competition Sectoral Enquiry showed that the present rules and measures do not provide the necessary framework for achieving the objective of a well functioning internal market. - (6) Without effective separation of networks from activities of generation and supply ("effective unbundling"), there is an inherent risk of discrimination not only in the operation of the network but also in the incentives for vertically integrated companies to invest adequately in their networks. - (7) The rules on legal and functional unbundling as provided for in Directive 2003/54/EC have however not led to effective unbundling of the transmission system operators.

-Therefore, at its meeting in Brussels on 8 and 9 March 2007, the European Council invited the Commission to develop legislative proposals for the "effective separation of supply and generation activities from network operations.
+- (3) The freedoms which the Treaty guarantees the citizens of the Union- free movement of goods, freedom to provide services and freedom of establishment - are only possible in a fully open market, which enables all consumers freely to choose their suppliers and all suppliers freely to deliver to their customers. - (4) However, at present, there are obstacles to sell gas on equal terms and without discrimination or disadvantages in the Community.
+In particular, non-discriminatory network access and an equally effective level of regulatory supervision in each Member State do not yet exist. - (5) The Communication of the Commission of 10 January 2007 entitled "An Energy Policy for Europe" highlighted the importance of completing the internal market in natural gas and of creating a level playing field for all gas companies established in the Community.
+The Internal Energy Market Communication and the final Report on the Competition Sectoral Enquiry showed that the present rules and measures do not provide the necessary framework for achieving the objective of a well functioning internal market. - (6) Without effective separation of networks from activities of production and supply ("effective unbundling"), there is an inherent risk of discrimination not only in the operation of the network but also in the incentives for vertically integrated companies to invest adequately in their networks. - (7) The rules on legal and functional unbundling as provided for in Directive 2003/55/EC have however not led to effective unbundling of the transmission system operators.
+Therefore, at its meeting in Brussels on 8 and 9 March 2007, the European Council invited the Commission to develop legislative proposals for the "effective separation of supply and production activities from network operations".